russel-tjahjadi/Hospital-Database/README.md

 ## Overview

 Built a robust hospital database system using SQL, featuring efficient relational mapping and CRUD operations.
 Developed database relations, populated datasets, and optimized functionality with queries, views, and triggers.
+The process of creating the database involved relational mapping and the creation of an ER diagram.

 ## 📚 Table of Contents